 - 1 Unlike the other Senior Officer Assistant Chief Fire Officer 3 is required to purchase car fuel for business mileage and then claim back expenses.
 Also, the tax on benefits in kind is calculated on a different basis to other Senior Officer.
-This results in a much higher expenses and benefits in kind figure. - 2 Temporary Assistant Chief Fire Officer 1 left the post on 1st January 2012 at an annualised salary of £97,378 - 3 Temporary Assistant Chief Fire Officer 2 started in post on 2nd January 2012 at an annualised salary of £97,378 - 4 Assistant Chief Fire Officer 1 is on long term absence.
+This results in a much higher expenses and benefits in kind figure. - 2 Assistance Chief Fire Officer (1) left the post on 2nd February 2014 following long term absence. - 3 The Chief Fire Officer left the post on 31 March 2014.